eitasuka/blacksheep/readme.md

 #### `Token` : string

 Your Discord user token, used to access many features in Blacksheep.
+You need to have this for BlackSheep to work.

 Example: `Token = "SUPER-SECRET-TOKEN"`

 #### `SaveDirectory` : string

 An absolute path to where you would like Blacksheep to save files.
 If you want Blacksheep to save files relative to the current working directory, you can leave this blank.

 Example: `SaveDirectory = "/mount/discordlogs"`

 #### `SelfBotPrefix` : string

 The prefix that the selfbot will look for.
 If you want to use the default prefix, `::`, you can leave this blank.

 #### `SelfBotCopypastas` : []string

 An array of custom copypastas you'd like to add to the `copypasta` command.
 If you don't want to add any, you can leave this blank.

-Example: `SelfBotCopypastas = ["something", "very", "funny"]`
+Example: `Copypastas = ["something", "very", "funny"]`